Marie Dahlin's research group

 Suicide is a public health problem.
 During the 1980s and 1990s, suicide rates decreased in Sweden, but during the 2000s there has been no further decrease.
 At the same time, there has been a sharp increase in suicide attempts and self-harm in recent decades, especially in young women but also in young men.

 We study how to understand and manage the risk of suicide, in several studies on people who have already made a suicide attempt.
 We base our studies on register data as well as near-patient research, with assessments of suicide risk in patients.
 We have taken a particular interest in young people; for example, students.
 The common purpose is to find ways to understand suicidal behaviour and to prevent suicide.
 We work in close collaboration with Norra Stockholm Psychiatry (NSP), which harbours Sweden's largest psychiatric emergency department.
 We have studied the importance of a screening instrument for suicidal behaviour, which is used in all emergency room visits.
-We and NSP currently participate in a multicenter study led by Lund University, on a psychological treatment method for people who have attempted suicide.
+We and NSP are now participating in a randomized, controlled multicenter study led by Lund University to evaluate the effect of the psychological treatment ASSIP (Attempted Suicide Short Intervention Program) for people who have attempted suicide.

 Our group has shown that mental illness such as schizophrenia and affective disorder significantly increases the risk of dying by suicide after a suicide attempt compared to less severe mental disorders.
 Also among young people, psychosis is an important risk factor after suicide attempts.
 Using a violent method in suicide attempts increases the risk of later suicide.
 Among people who have been provided health care for self-harm in adolescence, men have a greater impact on social function in adulthood than do women, while the likelihood of later suicide or mental illness does not differ between boys and girls who have been treated for self-harm.
 In a unique study of more than 18,000 patients in a psychiatric emergency department where the outcome was completed suicide within a very short time after the emergency visit, the screening instrument C-SSRS Screen shows a value for predicting suicide.
 Resultas indicate that this instrument might be useful for triage and evaluation of patient safety aspects upon arrival at the psychiatric emergency department.